AndreasRigetBagge/Music-language/domainanalysis/questions.md

 An album is 0 or more Compositions or Tracks.
 With an album artist.

-**Collection**
+**MusicCollection**

-A collection has 0 or more objects.
+A musiccollection has 0 or more objects.
 Objects can exist in 0 or more collections.
-A collection can be a subcollection of another collection.
+A musiccollection can be a subcollection of another musiccollection.
-A collection can have a name and an owner (the user)
+A musiccollection can have a name and an owner (the user)

 **Playlist**